Okay, I just read James’ account of this ride, and that is NOT how it went. Allow me to set the record straight.

 I’m happy to report I beat the buffalo down the hill.
 I ran full-tilt through the construction, carrying my bike.
 I set a limbo speed record shimmying back under the “Road Closed” signs.
 I high-tailed it back to the civilized part of the road, to the campground, and to our RV.
 As if I needed further proof of the stupid switch, James continued riding past the campground in the other direction, hoping to tempt fate some more.
 I made him give me the keys, so I could drive the RV into town when they asked me to identify his trampled carcass.
 Somehow, he survived, and returned an hour later.

-I didn’t speak to James the rest of the night.
+I couldn’t even bring myself to speak to James for a good hour or so.
 I’m sure Mildred wouldn’t have either.